 All speakers will be invited to attend the entire conference free of charge!

 l "Creating the Designed Organization"...a practical, seven step approach

 l "Polarity Management"...helping leaders understand how to deal with

 - Presentations and case studies that provide real world examples of

-design principles application and tools associated with developing
+design principle application, tools associated with creating comprehensive

-explore the issues of greatest interest and importance to them.
+where participants can explore the issues of greatest interest and importance to

 - Evening events designed for socializing and networking